Grammarly Free vs Premium: Which Plan Do You Actually Need?

 The gap between free and paid matters most when your writing volume is high and your audience includes people who do not know you well enough to forgive unclear phrasing.

-What Grammarly Free Actually Does (and Doesn't)
+What Does Grammarly Free Actually Do (and Not Do)?

 Grammarly's free tier is more capable than most people realize, and understanding exactly what it does well prevents you from paying for features you do not need.
 Free covers core grammar corrections — subject-verb agreement, article usage, verb tense consistency, and punctuation placement.
 For non-native speakers, these are the errors that signal carelessness rather than incompetence, and catching them automatically saves real embarrassment.

 Free also includes basic spelling checks that go beyond your browser's built-in spellcheck by understanding context.
 For example, it catches when you type 'their' instead of 'there' or 'affect' instead of 'effect' — homophones and near-homophones that standard spellcheckers miss entirely.
 Free provides conciseness suggestions, flagging phrases like 'in order to' (replace with 'to'), 'due to the fact that' (replace with 'because'), and 'at this point in time' (replace with 'now').
+Free also surfaces a tone label on your draft (confident, friendly, blunt, urgent, and so on) so you can see how a message is likely to read before you send it.

 If your primary writing challenge is mechanical accuracy — you know what you want to say and roughly how to say it, but you make grammatical slips — Free is genuinely sufficient.
 If your challenge is sounding natural, calibrating tone, or writing clearly under pressure, you will hit Free's ceiling quickly.

-Grammarly Premium Features Free Users Miss
+What Grammarly Pro Features Do Free Users Miss?

 It flags passages where readers are likely to lose focus or misunderstand your point.
 For long emails, project updates, and stakeholder reports, this scoring system acts as a readability audit that would otherwise require a human reviewer.
 The fourth category is advanced word choice suggestions.
-Premium suggests more precise vocabulary when your word choice is vague or weak.
+Pro suggests more precise vocabulary when your word choice is vague or weak.
 Instead of 'good results,' it might suggest 'strong results' or 'measurable improvements.'
 Instead of 'help with the project,' it might suggest 'contribute to' or 'support.'
 These suggestions build professional vocabulary over time, making your writing progressively stronger even when the tool is not active.

-Use this decision framework to determine which plan matches your actual needs rather than defaulting to Premium because it sounds better.
+Use this decision framework to determine which plan matches your actual needs rather than defaulting to Pro because it sounds better.
 Stay on Free if all three of these conditions are true: your writing challenge is primarily mechanical errors like grammar and spelling, most of your messages go to your immediate team who already understands your communication style, and you write fewer than five high-stakes messages per week.
-Upgrade to Premium if any one of these conditions is true: you regularly write to people outside your immediate team — executives, clients, partners, or cross-functional colleagues — where tone miscalibration or unclear writing creates real professional risk.
+Upgrade to Pro if any one of these conditions is true: you regularly write to people outside your immediate team — executives, clients, partners, or cross-functional colleagues — where tone miscalibration or unclear writing creates real professional risk.
 Or you spend more than five minutes per message rereading and second-guessing your phrasing before sending.

 Or you have received feedback, formally or informally, that your writing sounds too direct, too vague, or too formal for the context.
 Or you write more than ten important messages per week and the cumulative time spent on manual revision exceeds an hour.
 Consider the Business plan if your team has more than five people writing external-facing communication and you need consistent terminology, shared style guides, and centralized billing.
-The practical test is straightforward: sign up for Free, use it for one full work week, and track every moment where you wished the tool could do more — flag tone, rewrite a sentence, or suggest better phrasing.
+The practical test is straightforward: sign up for Free, use it for one full work week, and track every moment where you wished the tool could do more — adjust tone, rewrite a sentence, or suggest better phrasing.

 Partner Offer